 Download the Excel Spreadsheet for a 1-Day Itinerary

-From the Visitor's Center parking lot proceed to MLK Jr Blvd (South) and turn right.
+- From the Visitor's Center parking lot turn right on to MLK Jr Blvd (South).

 Points of Interest